This blog may contain affiliate links. Read our disclosure policy for more info.

 We LOVED our Vancouver seaplane flight to get a new perspective on that city too.
 You can even take this one-way seaplane flight as one of the options to get from Vancouver to Victoria so you get a great view and a change of locations all in one!
 You’ll see fantastic scenery including Stanley Park, the Gulf Islands, and British Columbia’s parliament buildings.
 It’s the perfect way to both bid farewell to Vancouver and say hello to Victoria.
 This flight is around $267 CAD.

 If you have a slightly larger budget for your trip to Victoria, the Butchart Gardens Experience is definitely worth treating yourself to.
-Start your evening with an incredible seaplane flight from Victoria to the stunning Butchart Gardens, where you will enjoy a three-course meal at the garden’s restaurant.
+Start your evening with an incredible seaplane flight from Vancouver to Victoria, where you can spend hours exploring the stunning Butchart Gardens and wandering around Victoria.

-After some drinks, you can take a stroll around the gardens and witness the evening’s special light displays before returning to your hotel via limousine.
-Prices for this experience start at $327 CAD, but it is the perfect romantic evening in Victoria.
+Prices for this experience start at $573 CAD, but it is the perfect romantic evening in Victoria.

 Related Read: Not far from Victoria is the popoular vacation spot of Lake Cowichan where there are lots of fun things to do and see!